-Name, year of birth and position with fund (year first elected as a trustee/officer 2) Principal occupation(s) during the past five years and positions held with affiliated entities or the distributor of the fund Number of portfolios in fund complex overseen by trustee Other directorships 3 held by trustee during the past five years William L. Robbins, 1968 Trustee (2023) Partner - Capital International Investors, Capital Research and Management Company; Chair and 31 None · · · · Director, Capital Group International, Inc.
+Name, year of birth and position with fund (year first elected as a trustee/officer ) Principal occupation(s) during the past five years and positions held with affiliated entities or the distributor of the fund Number of portfolios in fund complex overseen by trustee Other directorships held by trustee during the past five years William L. Robbins, 1968 Trustee (2024) Partner - Capital International Investors, Capital Research and Management Company; Chair and Director, Capital Group International, Inc. 31 None

-Other officers5
+Other officers

-Name, year of birth and position with fund (year first elected as an officer 2) Principal occupation(s) during the past five years and positions held with affiliated entities or the distributor of the fund Aline Avzaradel, 1978 President (2025) Partner - Capital International Investors, Capital Research and Management Company; Director, Capital Research and Management Company Michael W. Stockton, 1967 Principal Executive Officer and Executive Vice President (2023) Senior Vice President - Legal and Compliance Group, Capital Research and Management Company Erik A. Vayntrub, 1984 Senior Vice President (2023) Senior Vice President - Legal and Compliance Group, Capital Research and Management Company; Secretary, Capital Management Services, Inc. Michael R. Tom, 1988 Secretary (2023) Associate - Legal and Compliance Group, Capital Research and Management Company Sandra Chuon, 1972 Treasurer (2023) Vice President - Investment Operations, Capital Research and Management Company Jennifer L. Butler, 1966 Assistant Secretary (2023) Assistant Vice President - Legal and Compliance Group, Capital Research and Management Company Susan K. Countess, 1966 Assistant Secretary (2023) Associate - Legal and Compliance Group, Capital Research and Management Company Brian C. Janssen, 1972 Assistant Treasurer (2025) Senior Vice President - Investment Operations, Capital Research and Management Company
+Name, year of birth and position with fund (year first elected as an officer ) Principal occupation(s) during the past five years and positions held with affiliated entities or the distributor of the fund Gerald Du Manoir, 1966 President (2024) Partner - Capital International Investors, Capital International, Inc.; Partner - Capital International Investors, Capital Bank and Trust Company; Vice President, Capital Guardian (Canada), Inc. Michael W. Stockton, 1967 Principal Executive Officer and Executive Vice President (2024) Senior Vice President - Legal and Compliance Group, Capital Research and Management Company Erik A. Vayntrub, 1984 Senior Vice President (2024) Senior Vice President - Legal and Compliance Group, Capital Research and Management Company; Secretary, Capital Management Services, Inc. Michael R. Tom, 1988 Secretary (2024) Associate - Legal and Compliance Group, Capital Research and Management Company Sandra Chuon, 1972 Treasurer (2024) Vice President - Investment Operations, Capital Research and Management Company

+Name, year of birth and position with fund (year first elected as an officer ) Principal occupation(s) during the past five years and positions held with affiliated entities or the distributor of the fund Jennifer L. Butler, 1966 Assistant Secretary (2024) Assistant Vice President - Legal and Compliance Group, Capital Research and Management Company Susan K. Countess, 1966 Assistant Secretary (2024) Associate - Legal and Compliance Group, Capital Research and Management Company Brian C. Janssen, 1972 Assistant Treasurer (2025) Senior Vice President - Investment Operations, Capital Research and Management Company

-Company affiliated with Capital Research and Management Company.
+\ Company affiliated with Capital Research and Management Company.

-1 The term independent trustee refers to a trustee who is not an "interested person" of the fund within the meaning of the 1940 Act.
+The term independent trustee refers to a trustee who is not an "interested person" of the fund within the meaning of the 1940 Act.

-2 Trustees and officers of the fund serve until their resignation, removal or retirement.
+Trustees and officers of the fund serve until their resignation, removal or retirement.

-3 This includes all directorships/trusteeships that are held by each trustee as a director/trustee of a public company or a registered investment company (other than those in other Capital Group ETFs or other funds managed by Capital Research and Management Company or its affiliates).
-Unless otherwise noted, all directorships/trusteeships are current.

-4 The term interested trustee refers to a trustee who is an "interested person" of the fund within the meaning of the 1940 Act, on the basis of his or her affiliation with the fund's investment adviser, Capital Research and Management Company, or affiliated entities (including the fund's distributor).

-5 All of the trustees and/or officers listed are officers and/or directors/trustees of one or more of the other funds for which Capital Research and Management Company serves as investment adviser.
+- This includes all directorships/trusteeships that are held by each trustee as a director/trustee of a public company or a registered investment company (other than those in other Capital Group ETFs or other funds managed by Capital Research and Management Company or its affiliates).
+Unless otherwise noted, all directorships/trusteeships are current. - The term interested trustee refers to a trustee who is an "interested person" of the fund within the meaning of the 1940 Act, on the basis of his or her affiliation with the fund's investment adviser, Capital Research and Management Company, or affiliated entities (including the fund's distributor). - All of the trustees and/or officers listed are officers and/or directors/trustees of one or more of the other funds for which Capital Research and Management Company serves as investment adviser.